csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 * We have a layout Object (`.o-layout`) which is currently laying out:
 * Some layout items that are one- and two-thirds wide (`.u-1/3`, `.u-2/3`).
-* These width classes are Utilities, and therefore do not just have to be used alongside the layout Objects—they can be used anywhere.
+* These width classes are Utilities, and therefore do not just have to be used alongside the layout Objects — they can be used anywhere.
 * Some button components (`.c-btn`) which have:
 * QA hooks to be bound onto for automated UI testing (`.qa-modal-dismiss`, `.qa-modal-accept`).